 How aperture affects light

-If you want to bring in more light to your photo you will want to shoot with a smaller aperture number which is often referred to as “opening up your aperture”.
+If you want to bring more light into your photo, you will want to shoot with a smaller number.
+This is often referred to as “opening up your aperture.”

 The diagram below illustrates that.

 To decrease the amount of light coming into your image you will use a higher aperture setting.
 This is referred to as “closing your aperture”.

 Maybe the sun is very bright in the sky and I don’t need all of that to properly expose my photo, I will close to a higher number so less light is allowed in my photo.